thinkst/canarytools-docs/docs/bird-management/queries.md

       - name: settings
         required: false
         type: boolean
+        default: false
-        description: Whether to include a dict of the Bird settings (defaults to `false`)
+        description: Whether to include a dict of the Bird settings
       - name: exclude_fixed_settings
         required: false
         type: string
+        default: false
-        description:  Whether to include settings which the user can not change (defaults to `false`)
+        description:  Whether to include settings which the user can not change
     response: JSON structure of Bird's current information.
 ---